NASA-Planetary-Science/AmesCAP/README.md

 The simulation results presented on this page are extensively documented in [Haberle et al. 2019](https://www.sciencedirect.com/science/article/pii/S0019103518305761)

-# INSTALLATION {#INSTALLATION}
+# INSTALLATION

 The analysis pipeline is entirely written in pure Python which is an intuitive and open source programming language.
 You may identify yourself in one the following categories:

-* A. You are familiar with the Python infrastructure and would like to install the Analysis pipeline on top of your current Python installation: Check the requirements below and skip to [Installing the Pipeline](#Install_CAP).
+* A. You are familiar with the Python infrastructure and would like to install the Analysis pipeline on top of your current Python installation: Check the requirements below and skip to [Installing the Pipeline](#installing-the-pipeline).
 Note that you may have to manually add aliases to the `Mars***.py` executables to your search path.

 * B. You have experience with Python but not with managing packages, or you are new to Python: To ensure that there is no conflict with other Python versions that may be on your system, we will install a fresh Python distribution **locally** (this does not require admin permission).
 Additionally, we will install the analysis pipeline in a self-contained **virtual environment**.
 A virtual environment is basically a stand-alone copy of your entire Python distribution minus the 'core' code that is shared with the main Python distribution.
 This will allow you to use your fresh Python installation for other projects (including installing or upgrading packages) without the risk of altering CAP.
-It will also be safe to alter (or even completely delete) the virtual environment without breaking the main Python distribution.
+It will also be safe to alter (or even completely delete) the virtual environment without breaking the main Python distribution. [test](#installation)

-##  Requirements {#Requirements}
+## Requirements

 **Python 3**
 If you are already a Python user, you can install CAP on top of your current Python installation.
 For new users, we recommend you use the latest version of the Anaconda Python distribution because it ships with pre-compiled math and plotting packages (e.g. `numpy`, `matplotlib`) as well as pre-compiled libraries (e.g. `hdf5` headers to read `netCDF` files).
 You can download Anaconda using either the command-line installer or the graphical interface via the instructions [here](https://www.anaconda.com/distribution/#download-section).
 If you are the owner ("admin") of your system, you can choose to install Python at the system level.
 Otherwise, you can install Python in your home directory if you don't have permission to install at the system level.